TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Method forElements

-Finally, even a bit more simple way of matrix elements manipulation with the method `forElements` (\ref TNL::Matrices::TridiagonalMatrix::forElements) is demonstrated in the following example:
+The method `forElements` (\ref TNL::Matrices::TridiagonalMatrix::forElements) is the element-wise counterpart of `forRows`.
+It iterates in parallel over the matrix elements lying on the stored subdiagonals and passes the following data to the user lambda:

+* `rowIdx` is the row index of the matrix element.
+* `localIdx` is the rank of the nonzero matrix element within the row (see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices)).
+* `columnIdx` is the column index of the matrix element.
+* `value` is a reference to the matrix element value and can be modified.

+The full family of member functions consists of:

+* `forAllElements(function)` - processes all rows.
+* `forElements(begin, end, function)` - processes rows in a half-open interval `[begin, end)`.
+* `forElements(rowIndexes, function)` - processes rows listed in an array of row indexes.
+* `forElementsIf(begin, end, condition, function)` - processes rows in an interval for which the condition returns `true`.
+* `forAllElementsIf(condition, function)` - processes all rows satisfying a condition.

+The free-function equivalents in `TNL::Matrices` support all five matrix types (see [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api)).

+The following example sets all elements on the three tridiagonal subdiagonals:

 \includelineno TridiagonalMatrixViewExample_forElements.cpp

-On the line 41, we call the method `forElements` (\ref TNL::Matrices::TridiagonalMatrix::forElements) instead of \ref TNL::Algorithms::parallelFor "parallelFor".
+We call `forElements` (line 43) instead of \ref TNL::Algorithms::parallelFor "parallelFor".
 This method iterates over all matrix rows and all nonzero matrix elements.
-The lambda function on the line 24 therefore do not receive only the matrix row index but also local index of the matrix element (`localIdx`) which is a rank of the nonzero matrix element in given row  - see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices).
-Next parameter, `columnIdx` received by the lambda function, is the column index of the matrix element.
-The fourth parameter `value` is a reference on the matrix element which we use for its modification.
+The lambda function on line 25 receives the matrix row index, the local index of the matrix element (`localIdx`), the column index (`columnIdx`), and a reference to the element value (`value`) which we use for its modification.
+Note that the first and the last row contain padding artificial elements; their local indexes and values are iterated as well.

 The result looks as follows: